UW Health Sports Rehabilitation offers the UW Health Dancers Clinic to care for injured and healthy dancers.

 Laura's special interests include treating athletes with lower- and upper-extremity injuries, specifically dancers.
 She is part of the UW Health Sports Medicine Dancers Clinic, which focuses on treatment and prevention of biomechanical faults an...

-Jan practices physical therapy at UW Health Sports Rehabilitation-Princeton Club West.
+Jan practices physical therapy in Sports Rehabilition at the UW Health Research Park Clinic.
 Her special interests include treating athletes with lower and upper extremity injuries, specifically in gymnasts, dancers and divers.
-She is part of the UW Sports...
+She is part of the UW ...